zoka/ringMon/README.md

 ## Chat Facility

-rimgMon monitoring page supports simple chat facility.
+ringMon monitoring page supports simple chat facility.
 This may be assist remote team members when they work together on the same deplyed application insrance.
 Or it can be just as fun tool to provide bit of social REPL-ing s such as [noirMon](http://noirmon.herokuapp.com/) does.